devpato/react-NFC-sample/README.md

 ## About

 This is a simple sample app demostrating the usage of the [Web NFC API](https://w3c.github.io/web-nfc/).

-To get the Web NFC API working you will need an Android Device with Google Chrome and you web app will need to be hosted using https.
+**To get the Web NFC API working you will need an Android Device with Google Chrome and your web app will need to be hosted using https.**

 This is the [sample app](https://react-nfc-90146.web.app/) in action.

 ![alt nfc tag](scs.png)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+If you want to see an Angular app using NFCs look at this video[example](https://twitter.com/manekinekko/status/1424697070015991808) and visit [this repo](https://github.com/manekinekko/puzzle-duo-nfc) by the awesome [Wassim](https://twitter.com/manekinekko).
+Thanks to him I was introduced to the Web NFC API.

 ### WTF is NFC?